igankevich/subordination/doc/tutorial.md

 In case of the main kernel failure the only option is to keep a copy of it on some other cluster node and restore from it when the former node fails.
-Factory implements this for any kernel with the \link asc::kernel_base::Flag::carries_parent\endlink flag set, but the approach works only for those principal kernels that have only one subordinate at a time (extending algorithm to cover more cases is one of the goals of ongoing research).
+Factory implements this for any kernel with the \link bsc::kernel_base::Flag::carries_parent\endlink flag set, but the approach works only for those principal kernels that have only one subordinate at a time (extending algorithm to cover more cases is one of the goals of ongoing research).